zumasys/docs/site/docs/jbase/configuring-the-odbc-jedi-on-linux&unix/README.md

 ~
 ```

 9. Update the file parameters to reflect the correct *ODBC* driver parameter values (these will depend on which driver you're setting up).
-Use the parameter descriptions in the **jEDIdrivers****.ini** file definition section of the [Structure of ODBC jEDI Initialization Files](./../structure-of-odbc-jedi-initialization-files) document to identify what needs to be changed, and how to correspond the *ODBC*driver parameters to the driver definitions within the **odbc.ini** file.
+Use the parameter descriptions in the **jEDIdrivers.ini** file definition section of the [Structure of ODBC jEDI Initialization Files](./../structure-of-odbc-jedi-initialization-files) document to identify what needs to be changed, and how to correspond the *ODBC* driver parameters to the driver definitions within the **odbc.ini** file.

 ```
 [General]